 - Creativity is as important as numeracy and literacy.

 - Tech is a tool, not our master.

 The company started its life as an R&D project called The Small Museum, produced by our sister company Good, Form & Spectacle, at Somerset House in London in March 2015.
 We incorporated in October that year, after being so buoyed by reactions to The Small Museum, our experiments in Internet of Things, 3D printed museum objects, and telling new stories about museum objects.

 Adrian is a veteran Internet of Things engineer and inventor.
 He also co-founded DoES Liverpool, a successful community-run makerspace in 2011, which he still runs with partners.

-Charlie recently graduated from Falmouth University’s Sustainable Product Design course.
+Charlie graduated in 2016 from Falmouth University’s Sustainable Product Design course.
 He’s into museums and 3D and all sorts of other things.

 Maker of Special Things